regiscamimura/regiscamimura/README.md

 ### Hi there 👋

 I'm a quiet patient stubborn guy, as the most developers has to be in some degree.
-I've been working with web development since 2004, but still aware that there are too many things to learn.
+I've been working with web development since 2004, but still aware that there are too many things yet to learned.

 I'm a husband and a father of two.
 It's helpful to be a quiet, patient, and stubborn guy on that front as well.